BountyHunter47/SnakeGame/README.md

 # SnakeGame
-1. To run the game check jdk is installed in your device and the path variable is set to system enviornment variable.
+1. To run the game check JDK is installed in your device and that the path variable is set to the system environment variable.
+2. Install the jar file located in SnackGame/
-2. Locate the folder where .jar file is locataed in CMD and run the following command "java -jar (filename).jar".
+3. Locate the folder where the .jar file is located in CMD and run the following command "java -jar (filename).jar".
-3. if the command do not run properly and game does not start try running command java or jar maybe jdk might not be set properly.
+4. if the command does not run properly and the game does not start try running the command java or jar maybe JDK might not be set properly.

 -> Source code is in the src folder.